guildai/guild.ai/pages/cheatsheets/guildfile.md

     By default, Guild copies text files under 1M as source code.
 As a safeguard, Guild will not copy more than 1000 files.
-The examples in this sction illustrate how to explicitly configure operation source code.
+The examples in this section illustrate how to explicitly configure operation source code.

 #### Disable source code snapshot